wdamron/arm/INSTRUCTIONS.md

 ## STEORB

+Atomic exclusive OR on byte in memory, without return: an alias of LDEORB, LDEORAB, LDEORALB, LDEORLB.

 ```
 steorb Wd, [Xn|SP]
 ```

 ## STEORH

+Atomic exclusive OR on halfword in memory, without return: an alias of LDEORH, LDEORAH, LDEORALH, LDEORLH.

 ```
 steorh Wd, [Xn|SP]
 ```

 ## STEORL

+Atomic exclusive OR on word or doubleword in memory, without return: an alias of LDEOR, LDEORA, LDEORAL, LDEORL.

 ```
 steorl Wd, [Xn|SP]